 With the Irish holiday coming up, I was trying to figure a new way to sneak in some St. Patrick’s fine motor practice without my son.

-knowing it.
-We make leprechaun traps in our house to celebrate St. Patrick’s Day, so why not have a little leprechaun treasure hunt of our own!
+We also make leprechaun traps in our house to celebrate St. Patrick’s Day, so why not have a little leprechaun treasure hunt of our own!

 Here’s my version of a St. Patrick’s Day Fine Motor Sensory Bin.
 This post contains affiliate links.